 Do you offer nitrate-free bacon or other cured meats?

-All of our smoked pork products (smoked ham, smoked ham steaks, bacon, smoked pork chops) are processed with sodium nitrate.
+Many of our smoked pork products (smoked ham, smoked ham steaks, bacon, smoked pork chops) are processed with sodium nitrate.
 However, these cuts can be kept ‘fresh’ (meaning uncured) and you can then brine or season the product to your liking.
 For example, many customers order whole or sliced fresh side (pork belly) and make their own bacon from it.
 One customer who frequently purchases this option calls it, “Nothing short of fantastic!”
 When we prepare fresh side, we season it with a simple dry rub (consisting of salt, pepper, and a type of sugar–such as white, brown, or even coconut).
+After months of searching for a palatable alternative to traditionally-cured pork products, we are pleased to offer a natural-cure bacon and an all-natural hot dog, which use celery root powder, cherry powder, and beet powder in place of the sodium nitrate.

 Do you have bones available for making stock/bone broth?